microsoft/component-detection/docs/environment-variables.md

 same ecosystem.
 The available experiments are found in the [`Experiments\Config`](../src/Microsoft.ComponentDetection.Orchestrator/Experiments/Configs) folder.

-## `GRADLE_PROD_CONFIGURATIONS_REGEX`
+## `CD_GRADLE_DEV_LOCKFILES`

 Enables dev-dependency categorization for the Gradle detector.
-Dependencies connected to Gradle configurations NOT matching the given regex are considered development dependencies.
+Comma-separated list of Gradle lockfiles which contain only development dependencies.
+Dependencies connected to Gradle configurations matching the given regex are considered development dependencies.
+If a lockfile will contain a mix of development and production dependencies, see `CD_GRADLE_DEV_CONFIGURATIONS` below.

-## `GRADLE_DEV_CONFIGURATIONS_REGEX`
+## `CD_GRADLE_DEV_CONFIGURATIONS`

 Enables dev-dependency categorization for the Gradle detector.
+Comma-separated list of Gradle configurations which refer to development dependencies.
-Dependencies connected to Gradle configurations matching the given regex are considered development dependencies.
+Dependencies connected to Gradle configurations matching the given configurations are considered development dependencies.
+If an entire lockfile will contain only dev dependencies, see `CD_GRADLE_DEV_LOCKFILES` above.

 [1]: https://go.dev/ref/mod#go-mod-graph